 Posted by marilynch

-Season of Giving – How to help: Bikes, gear, skills for youth and others without
+Season of Giving – How to help: Bikes, gear, skills, support for youth and others without

-Imagine that you need to get to work or school without the everyday expense of fuel or bus fare.
-What if walking won’t get you there by the required starting time?
-Biking could be a great solution, if only you had a bike.
+Imagine you need to get to work or school without daily expense of gas or bus fare.
+Bike or bike-and-ride could be a great solution, if only you had lights and a lock.
+Or imagine seeing others riding the beautiful Monterey Bay Coastal Trail and wishing you could too–if only you had a bike!

 Think that’s not too common in Monterey County?
 Think again!